Our Leadership Team

 Reverend Geoff also loves both leading and participating in bible study and reflection series, and he does his best to create sermons that make the deepest, best parts of our tradition compelling and Spirit-filled.

-Reverend Geoff is also married to his beautiful wife Sarah, and they have a loud and fluffy cat named Nico.
-Sarah was warmly welcomed into Epiphany when they were married here in August of 2015.
+Reverend Geoff is also married to his beautiful wife Sarah, and they have a loud and fluffy cat named Nico, and a new baby boy named Theodore, born in October of 2019.
+You can see Theo dressed as a sheep in this picture. :D

 The Reverend Alana McCord